mpytools/filefisher/docs/source/installation.rst

 Instructions
 ------------

-filefisher is a pure Python package, but its dependencies are not.
-As a result, we recommend installing filefisher using conda/mamba:
+filefisher can be installed conda/mamba:

 .. code-block:: bash